fe-moldark/wesleykent-website/web_kiosk.markdown

 <br>

 ### Management of the Web Kiosk
 In my situation the end goal is to have other users managing this kiosk themselves and that requires the ability for them to be able to edit the web page (or other media) being displayed.
-I configured this in two different ways, the first being more secure but not as user friendly and the latter being more user friendly but less secure.
+I configured this in three different ways, the first being more secure but not as user friendly and the latter being more user friendly but less secure.
 <br><br>
 ##### Method 1: Configuring remote access and a custom shell
 This is by far my favorite and the more secure option because of how their login shell works.
 For those that don't know you can customize a user's bash shell to something other than, well, a standard bash shell.
 What this looked like was creating the user and the following file `sudo nano /usr/local/bin/edit_only.sh` (and later making the file executable with `sudo chmod +x /usr/local/bin/edit_only.sh`).
 The contents of it should be the following: